Read all about Benjamin Moore Manchester Tan, plus see 20+ real homes that use it!

 There’s no more denying it – wallpaper is back and hotter than ever.
 This cozy bedroom, filled with blue and neutral tones, looks amazing with the wallpapered accent wall and adjoining walls in Manchester Tan.
 Proof that navy + Manchester Tan is a great duo.

 Classic, sunny and cozy!
-Subtle seaside touches and a uniquely shaped off-white headboard call for a creamy, traditional color – and Manchester Tan is as good as it gets in this lovely bedroom from Made by Mood.
+Subtle seaside touches and a uniquely shaped off-white headboard call for a creamy, traditional color – and Manchester Tan is as good as it gets in this lovely bedroom from Spang Builders.

 As you continue your research on BM Manchester Tan, you will find that home stagers consistently use it to help sell a house.
 It’s just a warm and crowd-pleasing neutral.
 I love how creamy it looks in this softly decorated bedroom shared by Chrissis & Company Interiors.

-This traditional style kitchen and dining room (shared by Nolan Painting) benefit from using Manchester Tan as wall paint because it’s classic but still has a modern twist.
+This traditional style kitchen and dining room by Tag Homes benefits from using Manchester Tan as wall paint because it’s classic but still has a modern twist.

 So what’s the verdict?
 Is Benjamin Moore Manchester Tan the neutral paint color you’ve been searching for?
 I hope you enjoyed this round-up of wonderful homes using Manchester Tan paint!